-AI Calendar Planning Workflow: From Inbox Chaos to a Week You Can Defend
+AI Calendar Planning Workflow: From Inbox Chaos to a Defended Week

 Weeks end feeling busy but not productive.
 The diagnosis is almost always the same: the calendar got planned reactively, one accepted invite at a time, with no priorities to defend against.
-This walks through a 25-minute Sunday-night workflow that uses AI to score every meeting against your real goals, propose blocks for deep work, and draft the polite “I’m shifting this to async” messages — so Monday stops feeling like an ambush.
+This walks through a 25-minute Sunday workflow that uses a chat model (ChatGPT or Claude) to score every meeting against your real goals, propose deep-work blocks, and draft the polite “I’m shifting this to async” messages — so Monday stops feeling like an ambush.
+No paid scheduling app required; we cover when one is worth it at the end.

 Who this is for

-ICs whose calendars get fragmented by reactive meetings and “quick syncs.”
+Individual contributors whose calendars get fragmented by reactive meetings and “quick syncs.”
 Managers spending more than half their week in meetings.
-Founders who suspect they’re optimizing for replies, not outcomes.
-Anyone returning from PTO to a week they didn’t design.
+Founders who suspect they are optimizing for replies, not outcomes.
+Anyone returning from PTO to a week they did not design.

-When you finish multiple weeks in a row feeling busy but not productive.
-When Monday morning has more than 4 meetings before noon.
-When you can’t name your top 3 outcomes for the current week off the top of your head.
-Run this every Sunday evening — or shift to Friday afternoon if you’re better at planning when the week is still fresh.
+Run it when you finish multiple weeks in a row feeling busy but not productive, when Monday has more than four meetings before noon, or when you cannot name your top three outcomes for the current week off the top of your head.
+Sunday evening is the default slot; shift to Friday afternoon if you plan better while the week is still fresh.

 Before you start

 • Decide your top 3 outcomes for next week.
-Not 7, not “improve everything” — exactly 3.
-If you can’t pick 3, do that first; the workflow can’t optimize for nothing.
+Not seven, not “improve everything” — exactly three.
+If you cannot pick three, do that first; the workflow cannot optimize for nothing.

-• Have the last 7 days of inbox subject lines accessible.
-They reveal what’s actually demanding your attention vs what you think is demanding it.
+• Grab the last 7 days of inbox subject lines.
+They reveal what is actually demanding your attention versus what you think is.

 Step by step

-1. Dump 3 inputs to AI: this week’s top 3 outcomes, next week’s calendar export, the last 7 days of inbox subject lines.
-Use clear headers between each.
+1. Dump three inputs.
+Paste this week’s top 3 outcomes, next week’s calendar export, and the last 7 days of inbox subject lines into one message.
+Use clear headers between each section so the model does not blur them together.

 Given my 3 outcomes for next week, score each meeting on